aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/applications/index.md

 ### Logging Agent
 A logging agent is a program that reads logs from one location and sends them to another location (for example, OpenSearch).
 Currently, Log Hub only supports [Fluent Bit 1.9][fluent-bit] logging agent which is installed automatically.
 The Fluent Bit agent has a dependency of [OpenSSL 1.1][open-ssl].
 To learn how to install OpenSSL on Linux instances, refer to [OpenSSL installation](../resources/open-ssl.md).
-Please find the supported platforms by Fluent Bit in this [link](supported-platforms)
+Please find the supported platforms by Fluent Bit in this [link][supported-platforms].

 ### Log Source
 A Log Source refers to an Amazon Service where you want Log Hub to collect application logs from.

-Supported the Log sources are:
+Supported log sources are:

 * [Instance Group](#instances-group)
 * [EKS Cluster](#eks-cluster)